ElixirTeSS/mTeSS-X/index.md

   <div class="col-12 col-lg-8">
     To overcome fragmentation of training resources across Research Infrastructures (RIs) and the Science Clusters, the mTeSS-X project will enhance the existing
-    <a href="https://tess.elixir-europe.org/about">TeSS platform</a> &mdash;
+    <a href="https://tess.elixir-europe.org/about">TeSS platform</a>.
-    developed by <a href="https://elixir-europe.org/">ELIXIR</a> specifically
+    Developed by <a href="https://elixir-europe.org/">ELIXIR</a> specifically
-    for building aggregator training portals,
-    and currently used in ELIXIR and
+    for building aggregator training portals, it is currently used in ELIXIR and
     <a href="https://www.panosc.eu/training-catalogue/">PaNOSC training portals</a>
-    &mdash; to natively support federation.
+    to natively support federation.
+    mTeSS-X goes beyond TeSS purpose and (innovate by gathering || acts like a one-stop-shop by showcasing) all training materials found in each independant TeSS instances, enabling cross-instance content exchange.
-    Such a fully-featured open-source multi-tenanted training platform is expected to be an innovation for building a federation of portals to help break down barriers between thematic communities, promote a more cohesive European research community, and promote FAIR and open training.
+    This fully-featured open-source multi-tenanted training platform will help break down barriers between thematic communities through the promotion of FAIR and open training and thus leading to a more cohesive European research community.
   </div>

   <div class="col-12 col-lg-4"><img src="images/ri-350x160.svg" alt="Research Infrastructures for life sciences and photo neutron sciences" /></div>
 </div>

-The project strives to support the federation of training catalogues using a multi-tenancy approach, and enabling cross-instance content exchange.
+The project strives to support the federation of training catalogues using a multi-tenancy approach, and enabling cross-instance content exchange (remove this first phrase).
 This will allow RIs and their communities to maintain tailored catalogues with distinct identities, while simultaneously benefiting from a shared global pool of resources.

 * [View the project page on the OSCARS website](https://www.oscars-project.eu/projects/mtess-x-scaling-training-portal-federation-ris-through-multi-tenanting-and-exchange)